rishabh-live/edition-semicolon/README.md

 It is not dependent on classical Database System to store Articles.

-It uses IPFS to store the documents.
+It uses Inter-Planetry File System to store the documents, making the article available to anyone on the globe.

+The magazine is built to support the Free Speech Rights, threatened by few goverments in the world.

 ## URLs